Skip to content

 The 28/36 rule, decoded

-Two ratios.
+Two ratios — together known as your debt-to-income (DTI) profile.
 Both come from the Consumer Financial Protection Bureau’s Qualified Mortgage rule and its predecessors in HUD’s underwriting guidelines.

 • Front-end ratio (28%): housing costs ÷ gross monthly income.
 Housing here is PITI: principal, interest, property taxes, homeowner’s insurance.
+The taxes and insurance portions are typically collected by the lender into an escrow account and paid out on your behalf when due.
 Up to 28% is considered conservative.

 • Back-end ratio (36%): all debt service ÷ gross monthly income.
 Includes the PITI above plus car loans, student loans, credit card minimums, alimony, child support.
 Up to 36% is conservative; up to 43% is allowable under standard QM rules, and FHA goes to 50% under specific circumstances.